-There is 1 abstraction in the catchment and it has been designated as 'at risk' due to the high ratio of the abstraction to lake inflow.
-However, as the abstraction is located in a water body whose WFD status is 'high', it is unlikely to be affecting its surrounding water environment or shellfish water quality in the downstream shellfish area.
+There are 3 abstractions in the catchment, 2 of which are 'at risk' due to the high ratio of the abstractions to lake inflow.
+However, as these abstractions are located in water bodies whose WFD status is 'good', it is unlikely that they are affecting their surrounding water environment and, consequently, shellfish water quality in the downstream shellfish area.